microsoft/azure-pipelines-tasks/Tasks/AzureResourceGroupDeploymentV2/README.md

   Outputs created by Azure Resource Manager template deployment.
 It can be used in the subsequent tasks (like Powershell and Azure CLI) for further processing.

  **How to use Deployment output**
-  The deployment output can be parsed to JSON object using "ConvertFrom-Json" PowerShell cmdlet in Poweshell task and then that object can be used in other tasks.
+  The deployment output can be parsed to JSON object using "ConvertFrom-Json" Powershell cmdlet in Powershell/Azure Powershell task and then that object can be used in same task or subsequent tasks.

   Example:
   ```